Purpose-driven environmental sustainability

 Trainline has a key role to play in engineering the travel habits of the future and enabling people to choose the most sustainable transportation option.

-Trainline supported the launch of I Came By Train, to promote the sustainability of rail and encourage people to take action to reduce their carbon footprint, and followed this with the launch of a white paper on how the rail industry can encourage more people to choose rail.
+We also continue to support the “I Came By Train” campaign, which aims to grow the public’s awareness of the relative benefits of train travel and inspire pride in those that take positive action.
+We gained strong early momentum with industry and government stakeholders with the launch of a white paper on how the rail industry can encourage more people to choose rail.

 What we’re doing